spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 The inevitable result is that we reach for short-cuts.
 We write down our passwords so we have a reference.
 We reuse our passwords so we reduce the amount of secrets we need to remember.
 We simplify our secrets or come up with "clever" derivation techniques such as spelling the site's name backwards.

-Afraid of losing our passwords, we save them in databases we can't read or on corporate clouds we have no real control over.
+Afraid of losing our passwords, we save them in databases that we can't read or send them to online clouds we have no authority over.

 In a clumsy balancing act, we either attempt to save the ability to *"know"* our passwords by sacrificing their *"exclusivity"*, or the other way around.